pac4j/pac4j/documentation/blog/jwks_the_modern_way_to_manage_keys.md

 ---
 layout: blog
-title: JWKS&colon; the new security standard
+title: JWKS&colon; the modern way to manage keys
 author: Jérôme LELEU
 date: June 2026
 ---

-When it comes to security, certificates are used everywhere since almost forever.
+When it comes to security, certificates are used everywhere since the early days of the web.

 While storing them in PEM/DER format has always been complicated, things have become much easier with the new JWKS (J for JSON) format.

 ## 1) A word about cryptography

-We can use symetric cryptography based on a secret.
+We can use symmetric cryptography based on a secret.

 As this secret must be shared by both parties, this is not generally a very convenient solution.

-Or we can use asymetric cryptography based on certificates.
+Or we can use asymmetric cryptography based on certificates.

 In that case, there are two certificates: a public one and a private one.